Buying a home is a milestone moment. Make sure you're not missing out on the key details by going through our checklists.

 What does pre-approval do?

 It holds the interest rate that’s available at the time you’re pre-approved.
-It will also give you a price range you can shop within, and help instill confidence in your home seller that once you’ve made an offer, you’ll be able to close the deal.
+It will also give you a price range you can shop within, and help instill confidence in the seller that once you’ve made an offer on their home, you’ll be able to close the deal.

 When should you seek pre-approval?